You can apply for concealed handgun permits and renewals at two of the Sheriff’s offices. Please do not bring your weapon.

 **When valid proof of military service is presented at the time of the application submission, Douglas County Sheriff’s Office (DCSO) will waive DCSO fees – CBI fees will still be collected.

 - Present certified training certificates that show you’re competent with a handgun.
 Note:Web-based handgun safety courses are allowed if the instructor has worked with the students face-to-face to evaluate their safety skills.
 Hunter safety education courses are not allowed.
-To check if your class meets the requirements, first ask Concealed Handgun Specialist at 303-814-7660.
+To check if your class meets the requirements, first, ask the Concealed Handgun Specialist at 303-814-7660.

 Renew your permit